Build Instructions

 If your environment does not offer an automated constructor logic that

-) and require that leancrypto is initialized with lc_init
+LC_EFI) and require that leancrypto is initialized with lc_init.

 An example on the approach is given with the Linux kernel support found